 Another welcomed benefit for underwater photography is the RX100 VII’s improved lowlight performance.
 The benefits aren’t huge from the RX100 VI, however you can now shoot a native ISO range of 100 – 12800.
 This translates to better dynamic range underwater, which means even more details when you’re shooting sunballs, reefscapes, and other wide angle photos.

-The Sony RX100 VII is sure to be an amazing choice as the highest end compact camera available for underwater photography.
-Underwater photographers will get the same tried and true image quality as other recent models in the RX100 line with massive improvements in autofocus and burst shooting.
-This will only make it easier to capture every underwater moment, no matter the speed!
+The Sony RX100 VII is an excellent high end compact camera for underwater photography.
+Underwater photographers will get the same tried and true image quality as other recent models in the RX100 line with nice improvements in autofocus and burst shooting.
+It's only going to get easier to capture quick in the heat of the moment.

 Sony RX100 VII for Underwater Video